-(See Pet., 23-24 (emphasis in original, footnote added).)
+(See Pet., 20-22 (emphases in original).)

 The first quotation above from Umaña (Ex.
-1004) is cited for a passing reference to the "use of gene knockout technologies," which is the only mention of the term "knockout" in the entire publication.
-Umaña is further relied upon for providing a list of four glycosyl transferases that notably does not include a1,6-fucosyltransferase (Id.) (the second quotation above), forcing the Petition to use the open-ended phrase "but are not limited to" to contend that Umaña discloses the central claim element "a gene encoding α 1,6-fucosyltransferase."
+1004) is cited for a passing reference to the "host cells" which have a nucleic acid encoding the protein of interest.
+The second quotation above from Umaña is cited for a passing reference to the "use of gene knockout technologies," which is the only mention of the term "knockout" in the entire publication.
+(Id.)
+Umaña is further relied upon for engineered host cells that has increased complex N-linked providing oligosaccharides carrying bisecting GlcNAc.
+(Id.)
+However, none of these excerpts from Umaña mentions the term "fucosyltransferase," much less α1,6fucosyltransferase, the specific fucosyltransferase required in claims 1 and 7 that catalyzes the addition of fucose to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains.
 It is not the case that the Petition neglected to cite an excerpt of Umaña more helpful to Petitioners' position.
-Rather, Umaña simply does not contain any mention of "a gene encoding α 1,6-fucosyltransferase," much less to a deletion of or addition of a mutation to such a gene to reduce or eliminate α 1,6-fucosyltransferase activity.
-In fact, Petitioners' expert Dr. Van Ness agreed that Umaña does not disclose these central claim elements.
+Rather, Umaña simply does not contain any mention of a gene encoding α1,6-fucosyltransferase, much less to knocking out a gene encoding α1,6-fucosyltransferase to create a fucosyltransferase knock-out host cell that, upon having a gene encoding an antibody introduced into it, produces antibody molecules with complex sugar chains that "do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains."
+In fact, Petitioners' expert Dr. Van Ness agreed that Umaña does not disclose α1,6-fucosyltransferase.
 (Ex.
-2011, 95-96.)
+1038, 95-96.)
 Dr. Van Ness offered the following testimony: